-The purpose of this policy is to specify how Pendle Borough Council will operate the DHP scheme.
+The purpose of this policy is to specify how Pendle Borough Council will operate the DHP scheme within the funding available.

 The scheme is discretionary and the Council will not prescribe any conditions that need to be satisfied outside of the legal framework.
 To prescribe such conditions would fetter the Council's discretion and could lead to legal challenge.
 Each case will be considered on its own merits.